- March 21, 2023

 Baby & Me

 Baby & Me gives your child the opportunity to hear lots of language while you spend time bonding together!
 Program lasts about 15-20 minutes, and is designed for babies ages birth up to 23 months.
-We will be inside - please bring a small blanket for your baby to lay or sit on!

 -